Tulip mania: Mackay's Madness of Crowds

 The increasing mania generated several amusing, if unlikely, anecdotes that Mackay recounted, such as a sailor who mistook the valuable tulip bulb of a merchant for an onion and grabbed it to eat.
 According to Mackay, the merchant and his family hunted down the sailor to find him "eating a breakfast whose cost might have regaled a whole ship's crew for a twelvemonth"; the sailor was supposedly jailed for eating the bulb.
 However, tulips are poisonous if prepared incorrectly, taste bad, and are considered to be only marginally edible even during famines.
 This directly contradicts Mackay's claim that the tulip bulb had been "quite delicious".

 People were purchasing bulbs at higher and higher prices, intending to re-sell them for a profit.
 Such a scheme could not last unless someone was ultimately willing to pay such high prices and take possession of the bulbs.
 In February 1637, tulip traders could no longer find new buyers willing to pay increasingly inflated prices for their bulbs.
-As this realization set in, the demand for tulips collapsed, and prices plummeted—the speculative bubble burst.
+As this realisation set in, the demand for tulips collapsed, and prices plummeted—the speculative bubble burst.
 Some were left holding contracts to purchase tulips at prices now ten times greater than those on the open market, while others found themselves in possession of bulbs now worth a fraction of the price they had paid.
 Mackay says the Dutch devolved into distressed accusations and recriminations against others in the trade.

-In Mackay's account, the panicked tulip speculators sought help from the government of the Netherlands, which responded by declaring that anyone who had bought contracts to purchase bulbs in the future could void their contract by payment of a 10 percent fee.
+In Mackay's account, the panicked tulip speculators sought help from the government of the Netherlands, which responded by declaring that anyone who had bought contracts to purchase bulbs in the future could void their contract by payment of a 10% fee.
 Attempts were made to resolve the situation to the satisfaction of all parties, but these were unsuccessful.
 The mania finally ended, Mackay says, with individuals stuck with the bulbs they held at the end of the crash—no court would enforce payment of a contract, since judges regarded the debts as contracted through gambling, and thus not enforceable by law.

 According to Mackay, lesser tulip manias also occurred in other parts of Europe, although matters never reached the state they had in the Netherlands.
 He also thought that the aftermath of the tulip price deflation led to a widespread economic chill throughout the Netherlands for many years afterwards.